 There are a number of features that are unique to Azure AD Domain Services that provide full compatibility with Windows Server Active Directory, including domain joining, group policy, LDAP, Kerberos/NTLM authentication, and group management.
+Let us look into how to deploy domain controller in Azure AD.

 These domain services allow you to consume them without having to deploy, manage, and patch domain controllers.